Third Stone from the Sun: Composition

 Hendrix biographer Keith Shadwick describes "Third Stone from the Sun" as "a structured group performance" composed of several identifiable passages or sections with further subdivisions.The first section opens with guitar chording, which Murray notes as "sliding major ninth ... arpeggiated chords and Coltranoid mock-orientalisms" with Mitch Mitchell's Elvin Jones-influenced drumming.
 After several bars of the intro, Hendrix moves to a Wes Montgomery-style octave guitar melody line.
-It is one of Hendrix's most recognizable guitar figures and is notated in common or 4/4 time in the key of E:
+It is one of Hendrix's most recognizable guitar figures and is notated in common or 4/4 time in the key of E Mixolydian:

 Several writers have noted the jazz influences in the first section.
 However, Shadwick points out that "at no point does the band sound merely like a group of musicians imitating other styles.
 They have their own musical identity."
 Midway, Hendrix adds a bluesy guitar improvisation part with Mitchell and Redding switching to a more standard rock rhythm backing, before returning to the guitar melody.

 Around 2:30, Hendrix abruptly changes direction with a vibrato arm swoop, which sets the stage for the second section and his feedback-laden guitar improvisations.
 Music critic Richie Unterberger described it as an "instrumental freak-out jam" and "a tour de force of psychedelic guitar".
 Redding anchors the section with a three-note bass ostinato while Mitchell provides rhythmic improvisation.
 Shadwick describes Hendrix's solo:

 Murray notes that he performs largely independent of rhythm, tonality, or notes and enters into pure sound, which he describes as:

 To wind down, Hendrix returns to the guitar melody line, although with more distortion and vibrato.
 The instrumental concludes with "what was possibly the Experience's version of Armageddon" and a fade.